SUSE/scf/README.md

-`tag`           | Tag HCF images and bosh role images `publish`       | Publish HCF images and bosh role images to Docker Hub `hcp`           | Generate HCP service definitions `aws`           | Generate Terraform AWS definitions for a single-node microcloud
+`tag`           | Tag HCF images and bosh role images `publish`       | Publish HCF images and bosh role images to Docker Hub `hcp`           | Generate HCP service definitions

 ### Distribution Targets

 Name    | Effect | Notes |
 --------------- | ---- | --- |
 `dist`    | Generate and package various setups |
-`aws-dist`  | Generate and package Terraform AWS definitions for a single-node microcloud |
-`aws-proxy-dist`  | Generate and package Terraform AWS definitions for a proxied microcloud |
-`aws-spot-dist`  | Generate and package Terraform AWS definitions for a single-node microcloud using a spot instance |
-`aws-spot-proxy-dist`  | Generate and package Terraform AWS definitions for a proxied microcloud using spot instances |

 ## Development FAQ (on the vagrant box)